nicolasnotcage/nicolasnotcage/README.md

 - 👋 Hi, I’m @nicolasnotcage
-- 👀 I’m interested in Python, Django, and cybersecurity.
+- 👀 I’m interested in Python, and cybersecurity.
-- 🌱 I’m currently learning Django development and studying cybersecurity at Johns Hopkins.
+- 🌱 I’m currently learning Assembly for reverse engineering and studying Computer Science at Johns Hopkins.
 - 📫 How to reach me: https://www.linkedin.com/in/nj-miller

 <!---